Is Ruckman an expert on manuscript evidence? A review of his Handbook of Manuscript Evidence

 What are the details of this theory by Burgon that is portrayed so wonderfully?
 Ruckman doesn’t say.
 He is strangely silent.
 At this point, he doesn’t quote the author of the theory, nor proceed to summarize it.
 In his footnote, Ruckman doesn’t inform readers which writings of Burgon contain this perfect theory.
 For a theory that “tallies perfectly with everything,” it is unthinkable for Ruckman to then change the subject and not elaborate on it at all!
 Much later in the book, Ruckman does take a small paragraph to recommend Burgon’s excellent book, The Last Twelve Verses of the Gospel According to S. Mark. (p.
 144)

+If Burgon’s views really explained everything, Ruckman would have had no need to invent his double inspiration, advanced revelation or the-KJV-corrects-the-Greek views, which are quite far-out compared to Burgon’s mostly non-sensational but realistic approach.
 By questioning Ruckman’s labeling of Burgon’s manuscript theory as perfect, we don’t mean by this that Burgon’s views are bad.
 His views and analysis of manuscript data are indeed worthy of serious consideration, even though some information is outdated, now that more manuscripts have come to light.
 Although they are not easy reading, we recommend the writings of John Burgon to those who are interested in the topic.
 However, as with any human work, it cannot “tally perfectly with everything,” as Ruckman alleges.
 Also, although Burgon seems tame compared to Ruckman, he does sometimes indulge in harsh speech.

 Controlling the views of others